benrayfield/listweb/README.md

 You can search by parts of words like "ord sea" finds names containing both "search" and "words"

 No save button.
-All changes are automaticly saved every 15 minutes and copied to version history every 1 minute, when changes exist.
+All changes are automaticly saved every 1 minute and copied to version history every 15 minutes, when changes exist.
 To get those versions, like if you delete or change by accident, they're the .jsonperline files in "+Root.jsonVarDir The .json files are smaller and easier to read and are the newest of each name.